aionescu/toy-language-interpreter/README.md

 * [Rust](Rust): Just an AST definition and macro-based parser.
 * [tl-vscode](tl-vscode): Very basic VS Code extension to provide syntax highlighting for Toy Language programs.

-## Tags
+## Assignments & Tags

+The assignment statements can be found in the [Assignments](Assignments) folder.

-The commits that were presented during the lab are tagged with the assignment that was presented.
+The commits that were presented during the labs are tagged with their corresponding assignment.

+## License

+This repository is licensed under the GNU General Public License v3.

+For more details, see [the license file](LICENSE.txt).